Reviews: Child Of Light

 - Moving story as a homage to Fairy Tales & High Fantasy.

-- Fun Active Time Battle mechanics.
+- Engaging Active Time Battle mechanics.
 The time meter requires careful timing and precision, knowing when to attack and when to defend.
 Trying to interrupt opponents while they are acting and the threat of being interrupted yourself adds a layer of suspense.
 Igniculus slows down enemies, adding a small twitch gameplay element and even more suspense.

 - The side-scrolling exploration and puzzle solving (often involving Igniculus) give the feeling of adventure.